-Considering lifecycle stages and student groups
+Considering student groups

-- 28. A provider can use the access and participation data dashboard, the EORR and its own knowledge to identify key risks to equality of opportunity for student groups across the student lifecycle, including: - Access to higher education - Continuation in the study of higher education qualifications - Completion of the study of higher education qualifications - Attainment: achievement and the awards made to higher education students at the end of their studies - Progression: into the labour market, further study and other destinations after leaving higher education. - 29.
-There are a number of groups that are more likely to experience risks to equality of opportunity across the lifecycle (including but not limited to): - a.
+- 31. A number of groups are more likely to experience risks to equality of opportunity across the lifecycle (including but not limited to): - a.
 Students in receipt of free school meals. - b.
 Students with certain characteristics, including care experienced students, students who are estranged from their families, and students from Roma, Gypsy and Traveller communities. - c.
 Students with a protected characteristic identified by the Equality Act 2010 who do not experience equality of opportunity because of that protected characteristic. - d.
-Students who experience multiple barriers to higher education or who are identified when looking at intersections of characteristics, such as male students who are in receipt of free school meals. - 30.
-The EORR identifies groups that are more likely to experience certain risks to equality of opportunity on a national level, and encourages providers to consider which student groups are at risk at a provider level.
-The EORR also provides further information on different student characteristics, including personal, area-based and school-based, that a provider can consider. - 31.
-It is important to consider multiple aspects of students' backgrounds that may affect the risk to equality of opportunity to ensure a well-rounded assessment of performance.
-This may include: - a.
+Students who experience multiple barriers to higher education or who are identified when looking at intersections of characteristics, such as male students who are in receipt of free school meals. - 32.
+The EORR identifies groups that are more likely to experience certain risks to equality of opportunity at a sector-wide level.
+It encourages providers to consider which of these student groups are also at risk at a provider level.

+- 33. Providers can explore these many of these student groups using the OfS access and participation data dashboard, or the application data that they receive through UCAS.
+Relevant data includes: - a.
 Measures based on individual circumstances or personal characteristics: for example eligibility for free school meals. - b.
 Area-based measures: for example TUNDRA or indices of deprivation.
-Such measures may be suitable for use by a provider where there are geographical gaps in access to higher education (we would not expect use of the area-based measures in isolation where a provider is addressing a risk to equality of opportunity that is related to individual student circumstances).
+Such measures may be suitable for use by a provider where there are geographical gaps in access to higher education (we would not expect use of the area-based measures in isolation where a provider is addressing a risk to equality of opportunity that is related to individual student circumstances). - c.
+Intersections of characteristics (further information below). - 34.
+However, not all student characteristics are recorded in datasets and so in these cases providers may wish to consider using a suitable proxy.
+For example, data on household income is not commonly available to match to an individual learner record or student application.
+Instead, providers may consider using eligibility for free school meals.